Azure/Cloud-Native/website/blog/2022-09-29/index.md

 I don't know about everyone else but I have spent a ton of time building out similar dashboards.
 It can be super time-consuming to write all the queries and create the visualizations so this feels like a real time saver.

 ### CI/CD
 Finally let's talk about setting up CI/CD!
 This might be my favorite `azd` feature.
 As I mentioned before, the Azure Developer CLI has a command, `azd pipeline config`, which uses the files in the `.github/` directory to set up a GitHub Action.
 More than that, if there is no upstream repo, the Developer CLI will actually help you create one.
 But what does this mean exactly?
-Because our GitHub action is using the same commands you'd run in the CLI under the hood, we're actually going to have CI/CD set up to run on every commit into the repo, against real Azure resources.
+Because our GitHub Action is using the same commands you'd run in the CLI under the hood, we're actually going to have CI/CD set up to run on every commit into the repo, against real Azure resources.
 What a sweet collaboration feature!

 ![](img/pipeline-config.png)